A Guide to Rust ORMs in 2025

 The combination of both of these makes for a much more simple interface to work with than SeaORM.
 There is no specific interface for extending your models, but you can also add a manual implementation.

-macros.
-This is a huge advantage for developers who want to make sure that their queries work and it means you won’t get runtime errors trying to run SQL queries.
-It is also particularly relevant if you’re running a lot of large queries where you have a lot of things going on.
+One of Diesel's main strengths is that it enforces compile-time safety by checking the queries from the table! macros.
+This is a huge advantage for developers who want to make sure that their queries work and it means you won't get runtime errors trying to run SQL queries.
+It is also particularly relevant if you're running a lot of large queries where you have a lot of things going on.
+Diesel targets flexibility, database-specific extensions, and type safety - it explicitly doesn't try to hide database differences for the sake of portability.

 If you're looking to use a web service with Diesel, it should be noted that Diesel is primarily synchronous and uses native drivers (the primary reason behind native async incompatibility).
 When using Diesel, you're using a highly-optimised implementation of the transport protocol of the database library.
 However, if you want to use a pure Rust stack, Diesel may not be for you.
-With regards to enabling async, there has been some discussion internally on this, which you can check out here.
-If you’d like to use Diesel in an async context idiomatically you can always use diesel-async
+With regards to enabling async, there has been ongoing discussion in the Diesel GitHub issues.
+If you'd like to use Diesel in an async context idiomatically you can always use diesel-async or diesel-deadpool (or one of the many other crates that do this).

 Diesel has very extensive documentation that goes beyond the crate itself and has sections on composing applications with Diesel and best practices, extending Diesel with whatever functionality you'd like as well as how to configure the CLI.
 Compared to SeaORM, the docs.rs documentation has quite a lot on there!
 There is explicit documentation on writing queries, using the library traits, and more.
 In comparison, however, SeaORM has much more documentation on its own docs page which isn't based on docs.rs.
 Neither particularly loses in this category, although it can be slightly more difficult to find documentation about certain topics in SeaORM like ActiveModel.

 Due to the way that Diesel is built, it makes very heavy use of generics.
 Using generics can help write crates because it can make your structs much more flexible while maintaining good performance.
-However, it can also result in extremely unhelpful errors when writing your application.
-Other libraries (Axum, for example) have gotten around this by adding a macros flag that also allows you to add a debug_handler
+However, it can also result in extremely unhelpful errors when writing your application - though recent compiler improvements have made these error messages better.
+Other libraries (Axum, for example) have gotten around this by adding a macros flag that also allows you to add a debug_handler macro that lets you add a macro to any function that doesn't use generics to avoid the wall-of-errors issue.
+Like Axum, Diesel also has a macro to be able to automatically check for errors, which you can use like so:

 #[derive(Selectable)]